Thomas McMorrow

 Background

-Thomas McMorrow is an Associate Professor of Legal Studies and Undergraduate Program Director of Liberal Studies in the Faculty of Social Science and Humanities at Ontario Tech University.
-He has a doctorate and master's degree in law from McGill University, and a Bachelor of Law and French from Trinity College Dublin, Ireland.
+Thomas McMorrow is an Associate Professor and Undergraduate Program Director of Legal Studies in the Faculty of Social Science and Humanities at Ontario Tech University.
+Thomas received Ontario Tech University’s 2023 Award for Excellence in Teaching, as well as the Faculty of Social Science and Humanities 2023 Advanced Career Teaching Award.
+He has been a visiting professor at the Université Bordeaux Montaigne and the École Normale Supérieure de Lyon in France.
+He was a visiting scholar at the University of Trento Faculty of Law in Italy and a visiting fellow at the Trinity Long Room Hub at TCD, Ireland.
+He holds a doctorate and master's degree in law from McGill University, and a Bachelor of Law and French from Trinity College Dublin, Ireland.
 His research embraces legal theoretical, doctrinal and qualitative methods.
-His work has been published in academic journals, such as the Alberta Law Review, the Canadian Journal of Disability Studies, the Dalhousie Law Journal, the Queen’s Law Journal, and the Windsor Yearbook of Access to Justice.
-He has also published opinion-editorials for a wider audience, in such publications as Policy Options, The Toronto Star, The Halifax Chronicle Herald, Le Devoir and La Presse.
-In 2019, he was an invited professor at the École Normale Supérieur in Lyon, France, exploring practices and philosophies of legal education in France and Canada.
-In 2018, he was a visiting scholar at the University of Trento Faculty of Law in Italy, carrying out research on law’s governance of end of life decision-making.
-In 2016, he appeared as a witness before the Senate Committee on Legal and Constitutional Affairs regarding Bill C-14 (on medical assistance in dying).
-His current academic interests include Canadian constitutional law, Indigenous law and reconciliation, end of life decision-making, legal education, and the philosophy of law.
-Thomas is Co-Editor-in-Chief (English Manuscripts) of the Canadian Journal of Law & Society
+His work has been published in academic journals, such as the Alberta Law Review, the Canadian Journal of Disability Studies, the Dalhousie Law Journal, the Queens Law Journal, and the Windsor Yearbook of Access to Justice.
+He has also published opinion-editorials in such publications as Policy Options, The Toronto Star, Le Devoir and La Presse.
+He appeared as a witness before the Senate Committee on Legal and Constitutional Affairs and was an invited participant at the Federal Roundtable Consultation Meeting on Medical Assistance in Dying.
+Thomas is Co-Editor-in-Chief (English Manuscripts) of the Canadian Journal of Law & Society.

 Education